List of ingredients and their benefits

 soybean oil

 Carrier oils for moisture and softness: Grape-seed, hazelnut and soybean oil, used in many body scrubs, penetrate the skin readily.
 They supply essential fatty acids to the skin, lending it increased elasticity and a soft sheen.
-Go to Body Scrubs
+Recipes for Body Scrubs

 spearmint essential oil